Cost Transfer Guidelines

 According to federal guidelines, “an explanation which merely states that the transfer was made ‘to correct error’ or ‘to transfer to correct project’ is not sufficient.”

-Office of Management and Budget (OMB) Circular A-21, Section C.4.b
+Office of Management and Budget (OMB) Uniform Guidance, Section C.4.b

 “Any costs allocable to a particular sponsored agreement under the standards provided in this Circular may not be shifted to other sponsored agreements in order to meet deficiencies caused by overruns or other fund considerations, to avoid restrictions imposed by law or by terms of the sponsored agreement, or for other reasons of convenience.”